 More Portable

-But flexible panels can easily slide into any bay for storage, and many flexible panels are made into portable panels that are folded into sections.
+Flexible panels are more portable than rigid panels.
+If you want to use a rigid solar panel as a portable panel, you’ve got to find a place to store the panels while you’re traveling.
+They’re also heavy and awkward to move repeatedly.
+But flexible panels can easily slide into any bay for storage, and many are made into portable panels that fold into sections.
 This allows them to be folded and stored much more easily, which is especially great for owners of smaller rigs.

 Easier to Mount

 Flexible panels are very simple to mount (many come ready to install… just peel off the backing on the adhesive layer on the back and stick them in place).
-They can be mounted on nearly any surface using a heavy-duty VHB tape or Eternabond, or even industrial strength Velcro.
+They can be mounted on nearly any surface using a heavy-duty VHB tape or Eternabond, or even industrial-strength Velcro.
 No hardware is needed, and you don’t need to drill multiple holes into the roof of your RV.
 (That alone is worth a prize.)

 Flexible Solar Panels vs Rigid: Which Is Better for an RV?

-As usual, the answer to this question really depends on the particular application.
+As usual, the answer to this question really depends on the particular application:

 Can You Combine Flexible and Rigid Solar Panels?

-You absolutely can, and we do!
+You absolutely can, and we did!
 As we noted at the beginning of this post, flexible and rigid solar panels do the same job – they just go about it a little differently.
+Here’s John to explain in detail:

 Billy